 Historically, inclement weather has had a major impact on building aircraft carriers, creating a challenging, and oftentimes, inefficient work environment.
 Several years ago, the shipyard set out to change that and built three construction facilities designed to help shipbuilders move more assembly and outfitting work indoors.

-“It’s the people behind the art and science of shipbuilding who make all the difference,” Newport News Shipbuilding President Matt Mulherin said at the ground-breaking.
+“It’s the people behind the art and science of shipbuilding who make all the difference,” said a shipyard official at the ground-breaking.
 “This facility is going to help them in their daily jobs.
 It will improve their quality of life and safety by moving work indoors, where they are protected from the weather.
 And it will provide on-site support services and equipment, which gives them everything they need to do their job in one location.
 These improvements will increase productivity and efficiency, while driving down overall cost and ensuring schedule performance.”

 Buildings aren’t the only way to protect shipbuilders from the elements and improve efficiency.

-“We’re also getting weather covers on the platen,” said Mike Butler, program director for Kennedy.
+“We’re also getting weather covers on the platen,” said the program director for Kennedy.
 “On the final assembly platen, we’re going to have large covers that we’ll be able to move on rails to cover units and superlifts.
 They will provide shade and protect our shipbuilder’s from the rain.”

 This investment will help boost productivity for tasks like unit-joining, component installation, space outfitting, and surface preparation and coating.